zeek/zeek/script-reference/types.rst

     and embedded.

-    In exact matching the ``==`` equality relational operator is used with one "pattern" operand and one ":bro:type:`string`" operand (order of operands does not matter) to check whether the full string exactly matches the pattern.
+    In exact matching the ``==`` equality relational operator is used with one "pattern" operand and one ":zeek:type:`string`" operand (order of operands does not matter) to check whether the full string exactly matches the pattern.
 In exact matching, the ``^`` beginning-of-line and ``$`` end-of-line anchors are redundant since